Thursday, November 5, 2009

 The obvious winner decides to share it instead

-One by one they grab a tiny p
+One by one they grab a tiny piece

 Their eyes light up as if it's a giant feast